gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/volume__quadrature__nd_8hpp.md

 * `exec_space` The space on which the function is executed (CPU/GPU).
-* `mapping` The mapping function from the logical index range  to the physical index range .
+* `mapping` The mapping function from the logical domain  to the physical domain .
 * `coefficients_alloc` The quadrature coefficients .